Elegant Art-Focused Living Room Design

 In a victorian style living room, the fireplace wasn't just for warmth; it was a statement.
 An ornate mantelpiece, often marble or carved wood, served as the room's natural center.
 It’s where eyes naturally land.

 If you have an existing fireplace, enhance it with a period-appropriate mantel.
 Adorn it with a large, gilded mirror, candelabras, and perhaps a collection of antique porcelain figures.
-For a truly authentic touch, consider adding decorative tiles around the firebox opening.
-It sounds simple, but most people forget the power of a well-dressed hearth.
+For a truly authentic touch, consider adding decorative tiles around the firebox opening. the power of a well-dressed hearth.

 The Victorians loved color, and deep, saturated jewel tones were a hallmark of their interiors.
 Think rich emeralds, sapphire blues, ruby reds, and amethyst purples.
 This palette instantly evokes that sense of luxury and drama.